ASPLes/libaxl/trunk/libaxl/py-axl/doc/node.rst

       :param node: the new child node to configure.
       :type  node: :class:`axl.Node`

+   .. method:: set_child_after (node)

+      Allows to configure a new child node placing it after the calling node inside the same level.
+Both nodes will share parent node.
+Node must be not attached to a document.
+See :meth:`deattach` to disconnect a node from a document or create a new node (:class:`axl.Node`).

+      :param node: the new child node to configure.
+      :type  node: :class:`axl.Node`

    .. method:: attr_cursor_new ()

       Creates a new :class:`axl.AttrCursor` instance which is used to